Single Bevel vs Dual Bevel Miter Saw

 The only other downside to sliding compound miter saws is the additional weight.
-In general, they weigh a bit more than their counterparts and will likely require a portable stand with wheels to effectively move around.
+In general, they weigh a bit more than their counterparts and will likely require a portable stand with wheels to move around effectively.

 When to Get a Single Bevel Miter Saw?

 This saw will come in handy when constructing trim jobs, assembling picture frames, or cutting fence palings.
 If you’re a beginner, it’s recommended that you start with a single bevel saw.

 If you’re a DIYer, the single bevel saw will be a perfect match for you.
-This is a great tool to have on-hand around the house.
-Although, if you're planning on using a miter saw to cut baseboard, using a single bevel saw will have it's drawbacks.
+This is a great tool to have around the house.
+Although, if you’re planning on using a miter saw to cut baseboards, using a single bevel saw will have its drawbacks.